DKiloDesigns/CreatorFlow/docs/_evergreen/WORKFLOW_RULES.md

 ## The "-ize" Methodology

-All development in BizAssist follows our custom "-ize" methodology:
+All development in CreatorFlow Studio follows our custom "-ize" methodology:

 1. **Analyze** - Understand requirements and user needs deeply before coding
 2. **Categorize** - Organize work by type, function, and priority